 Past experience for Jackson client-side includes owning brand communications and sponsorship for Georgia Power and leading the brand team at Simmons Mattress Company.
 Agency experience includes Account Director for Simmons Beautyrest at Tucker Wayne and Account Group Director at Campbell Mithun Esty.
 An idealist at heart and a firm believer in handshake deals, Jackson doesn’t feel the need for written contracts with any of his clients.
 And in 18 years of running the agency, he’s never had reason to regret it.

 Mandi started with three over 15 years ago after completing her Master’s in editing at the University of Denver.
 She quickly climbed the ranks by managing and growing many of our key clients, including Waffle House,

 Baptist Health and Georgia Power.
 Mandi has an uncanny knack for anticipating our clients’ needs long before they even see them.
 Her energy is boundless.
 And she always seems to have the right answer for everything, from

 the proper use of the semicolon to how a public utility can maximize its marketing budget while raising its customer satisfaction index.
 Mandi’s leadership has led to Emmys, Addys, Tellys, Webbys and more.

 Mandi lives just a few blocks from the office with her husband and two young children.
-Her only weakness and constant disappointment is a love for the Cleveland Indians.
+Her only weakness and constant disappointment is a love for the Cleveland Guardians.